"Boot Camp" is what we call our 3 week in-board training program.

 Every dog who comes to Boot Camp is someone's most precious housepup--it isn't easy for most people to drop them off and drive away, but the reward at the end of the 3 weeks is well worth it.

 When you come to pick up your dog at the end of the 3 weeks, your family's training takes an hour and a half to two hours.
 It's important that every family member old enough to hold a leash comes for the training.
 I first work the dog to show you what he's learned.
 Then I teach you and your family how to handle the dog until he realizes you require the same responses from him that I do.
 Then you are all ready to go home together!

-Requirements: Current immunization record; 3 weeks' food in a covered plastic or metal container (please do not bag meals individually--I tweak amounts according to weather and activity level here); any medications, supplements, heartworm and flea preventative your dog may need while here, bagged and labeled; Pill Pockets to make administering pills easier; and a committment to keep up your dog's training after you get him back home!
+Requirements: Current immunization record (hard copy); 3 weeks' food in a covered plastic or metal container (please do not bag meals individually--I tweak amounts according to weather and activity level here); any medications, supplements, heartworm and flea preventative your dog may need while here, bagged and labeled; Pill Pockets to make administering pills easier; and a committment to keep up your dog's training after you get him back home!

 And no, she won't forget you in three weeks!
 While a dog knows exactly when breakfast time or playtime is, the passage of days means nothing.
 They seem to have an internal clock, but no calendar!
 When you come to pick your dog up, she will tell you what a great time she had at camp, and hope you had as good a time at the Post Office, or wherever it is humans go!